JENOVAAbsolute/128-Bit-Bay-Software/README.md

 2. Install the software
 3. Disconnect from the internet
 4. Copy the contents of the crack folder to the install folder of Voicemod Pro
-5. Done

-*Note: Launch the software while disconnected from the internet, then reconnect to access the Pro voices.*
+5. Launch the software while disconnected from the internet, then reconnect to access the Pro voices.

 * * *
 ### SPECTRASONICS KEYSCAPE